calciu/COVID19-LockdownFr/README.md

 #### dff\_emos\_55\_1.csv, dff\_emoji1-4fr.csv
-emos files contain five columns.
+Emoji files contain five columns.
 The first is a list of emojis separated by ";", the second indicates the number of emojis per tweet.
 The other three indicate the minimum, average and maximum sentiment score (on a scale from -1 to 1)

 | emoji  | nemoji | min\_sentsc | mean\_sentsc | max\_sentsc |